-Based on past work on the integration of various types of input and output devices for the visualization of inherently three-dimensional spatial data [65, 63, 67, 99, 122, 100, 101, 102], we plan to investigate the use of, in particular, augmented reality (AR) head-mounted displays (HMDs).
-This combination of stereoscopically projected 3D data which provides a high amount of visual immersion with innovative interaction techniques that facilitate data exploration though immersion that arises from direct manipulation is part of the recently established subfield of visualization research which focuses on immersive analytics [86, 75] and promises to combine benefits of traditional VR-based environments with those that use traditional, touch, or tangible input and used innovative interaction designs.
-We specifically will focus on AR-based HMDs because they do not prevent us from using traditional data exploration environments such as workstations which are not only familiar to experts but also widely available.
+Based on past work on the integration of various types of input and output devices for the visualization of inherently three-dimensional spatial data [61, 59, 63, 97, 121, 98, 99, 100], we investigate the use of, in particular, augmented reality (AR) head-mounted displays (HMDs).
+This combination of stereoscopically projected 3D data which provides a high amount of visual immersion with innovative interaction techniques that facilitate data exploration though immersion that arises from direct manipulation is part of the recently established subfield of visualization research which focuses on immersive analytics [84, 72] and promises to combine benefits of traditional virtual reality (VR) environments with those that use traditional, touch, or tangible input and used innovative interaction designs.
+We specifically focus on AR-based HMDs because they do not prevent us from using traditional data exploration environments such as workstations which are not only familiar to experts but also widely available.
 The AR HMD, moreover, is an easily maintainable device that does not rely on constant calibration and thus could more easily be integrated into and accepted by existing research facilities than more elaborate VR settings such as CAVEs.